Algui3naqui/Chaos-Mode-List/README.md

 # Chaos-Mode-List
-Not sure what to do with this Chaos Mode List yet
+By the way, this is only for challenges where Chaos Mode is active, and in Baldi's Basics Classic Remastered only.